askming/askming.github.io/_posts/2008-07-18-quotes-the-blue-day-book.md

 ---
 layout: post
-title: "Some nice quotes from “The Blue Day Book”"
+title: "Some nice quotes from “The Blue Day Book"
 categories: life
 ---